Mitigating Domain Drift in Multi Species Segmentation with DINOv2: A Cross-Domain Evaluation in Herbicide Research Trials: Results

 \subsection{Evaluation on the REALITY Dataset: Assessing Domain Shift Robustness}

-However, previous experiments did not address the existing bias due to the intrinsic characteristics of the BASE dataset.
-Factors such as geographical regions, date, climate, drought, device, and weather, among others, can produce data biases in the organisms.
-To evaluate the real performance of the algorithm, in this experiment, the algorithm was trained with the BASE dataset (generated between 2018-2020 in Germany and Spain) and tested with the REALITY dataset (generated in 2023 in Germany, Spain, and the U.S.).
-This ensures unbiased testing that will evaluate the algorithm's performance under unseen scenarios.
+In the REALITY dataset, factors such as geographical region, date, climate, drought, device, and weather, among others, can produce data biases in the organisms.
+To evaluate the real performance of the algorithm, in this experiment the algorithm was trained with the BASE dataset (generated between 2018--2020 in Germany and Spain) and tested with the REALITY dataset (generated in 2023 in Germany, Spain, and the U.S.).
+This ensures unbiased testing that evaluates the algorithm's performance under unseen scenarios using the same type of sensors (mobile phones and digital cameras) as used in the BASE dataset.